-- Facilitate an inclusive reform process so that all operators transition to the new system rather than competing with it. - Introduce a physical barrier to entry in the form of a dedicated BRT corridor. - · Employ police enforcement.
+- Regulate access to the market (i.e., cancel competing route licenses and prevent illegal operations through police enforcement). - Facilitate an inclusive reform process so that all operators transition to the new system rather than compete with it. - Introduce a physical barrier to entry in the form of a dedicated BRT corridor. - Introduce a widespread, popular fare collection media only usable with the contracted operators.